Alternate Rogue

 7th-level Avenger Archetype feature

-As a bonus action, you can hold aloft a holy symbol of your god and utter a vow of enmity against one creature that you can see within 10 feet.
-For 1 minute, or until that creature is slain, you have advantage on all attack rolls against it.
+Vow of Enmity.
+As a bonus action, you can hold aloft your Consecrated Weapon and verbally condemn one creature you can see within 30 feet.
+For 1 minute, or until it dies, you have advantage on your attack rolls against it, and you can choose for your weapon attacks to deal radiant damage to it.

 Divine Step